CoboGlobal/cobo-waas2-js-sdk/docs/TransactionsApi.md

 // call api
 const apiInstance = new CoboWaas2JsApi.TransactionsApi();
 const opts = {
-  'requestId': "web_send_by_user_327_1610444045047", // String | Request ID
+  'requestId': "web_send_by_user_327_1610444045047", // String | The request ID that is used to track a withdrawal request.
+The request ID is provided by you and must be unique within your organization.
-  'coboId': "20231213122855000000000000000000", // String | Cobo ID
+  'coboId': "20231213122855000000000000000000", // String | The Cobo ID, which can be used to track a transaction.
-  'transactionId': "f47ac10b-58cc-4372-a567-0e02b2c3d479", // String | Unique id of the transaction 'transactionHash': "239861be9a4afe080c359b7fe4a1d035945ec46256b1a0f44d1267c71de8ec28", // String | Transaction hash
+  'transactionId': "f47ac10b-58cc-4372-a567-0e02b2c3d479", // String | The transaction ID.
+  'transactionHash': "239861be9a4afe080c359b7fe4a1d035945ec46256b1a0f44d1267c71de8ec28", // String | The transaction hash.
+  'type': [new CoboWaas2JsApi.TransactionType()], // [TransactionType] | The transaction type.
+Possible values include:    - `Deposit`: A deposit transaction.   - `Withdrawal`: A withdrawal transaction.   - `TokenApproval`: A transaction that grants permission to access your tokens.    - `ContractCall`: A transaction that interacts with a smart contract.   - `TransactionFeePayment`: A transaction that is initiated by Fee Station to pay your transaction fee.   - `RawMessage`: A transaction that signs a message.
+  'status': [new CoboWaas2JsApi.TransactionStatus()], // [TransactionStatus] | The transaction status.
+Possible values include:    - `Submitted`: The transaction is submitted.   - `PendingScreening`: The transaction is pending screening by Risk Control.    - `PendingAuthorization`: The transaction is pending approvals.   - `PendingSignature`: The transaction is pending signature.    - `Broadcasting`: The transaction is being broadcast.   - `Confirming`: The transaction is waiting for the required number of confirmations.   - `Completed`: The transaction is completed.   - `Failed`: The transaction failed.   - `Rejected`: The transaction is rejected.
+  'sourceType': [new CoboWaas2JsApi.TransactionSourceType()], // [TransactionSourceType] | The type of transaction source.
+Possible values include:   - `Address`: An external address.   - `CustodialWallet`: A Custodial Wallet.   - `MPCWallet`: An MPC Wallet.   - `SafeWallet`: A Smart Contract Wallet (Safe{Wallet}).   - `ExchangeWallet`: An Exchange Wallet.   - `FeeStation`: A Fee Station.
+  'sourceWalletId': ["null"], // [String] | The wallet ID of the transaction source.
-  'type': [new CoboWaas2JsApi.TransactionType()], // [TransactionType] | The type of a transaction 'status': [new CoboWaas2JsApi.TransactionStatus()], // [TransactionStatus] | The status of a transaction 'walletType': new CoboWaas2JsApi.WalletType(), // WalletType | The wallet type.  - `Custodial`: Custodial Wallets  - `MPC`: MPC Wallets  - `SmartContract`: Smart Contract Wallets  - `Exchange`: Exchange Wallets
+  'sourceAddress': ["null"], // [String] | The address of the transaction source.
+  'destinationType': [new CoboWaas2JsApi.TransactionDestinationType()], // [TransactionDestinationType] | The transaction destination type.
+Possible values include:   - `Address`: An external address.    - `ContractCall`: A transaction that interacts with a smart contract.   - `MessageSign`: A transaction that signs a message.    - `CustodialWallet`: A Custodial Wallet.   - `MPCWallet`: An MPC Wallet.   - `SafeWallet`: A Smart Contract Wallets (Safe{Wallet}).   - `ExchangeWallet`: An Exchange Wallet.
-  'walletId': ["null"], // [String] | Unique id of the wallet 'chainId': ["null"], // [String] | Unique id of the chain 'tokenId': ["null"], // [String] | Unique id of the token 'assetId': ["null"], // [String] | Unique id of the asset 'vaultId': "f47ac10b-58cc-4372-a567-0e02b2c3d479", // String | Unique id of the mpc vault 'projectId': "f47ac10b-58cc-4372-a567-0e02b2c3d479", // String | Unique id of the mpc project 'minCreatedTimestamp': 1635744000, // Number | The minimum transaction creation timestamp in Unix epoch seconds 'maxCreatedTimestamp': 1635744000, // Number | The maximum transaction creation timestamp in Unix epoch seconds 'sortBy': "timestamp", // String | Field of sort by 'direction': "ASC", // String | Direction to sort by 'limit': 10, // Number | The maximum number of objects to return.
-The value range is [1, 50].
+  'destinationWalletId': ["null"], // [String] | The wallet ID of the transaction destination.
+  'destinationAddress': ["null"], // [String] | The address of the transaction destination.
+  'chainIds': "BTC,ETH", // String | A list of chain IDs, separated by comma.
+The chain ID is the unique identifier of a blockchain.
+You can retrieve the IDs of all the chains you can use by calling [List organization enabled chains](/v2/api-references/wallets/list-organization-enabled-chains).
+  'tokenIds': "ETH_USDT,ETH_USDC", // String | A list of token IDs, separated by comma.
+The token ID is the unique identifier of a token.
+You can retrieve the IDs of all the tokens you can use by calling [List organization enabled tokens](/v2/api-references/wallets/list-organization-enabled-tokens).
+  'assetIds': "USDT,USDC", // String | A list of asset IDs, separated by comma.
+(This concept applies to Exchange Wallets only) An asset is a digital representation of a valuable resource on a blockchain network.
+Exchange Wallets group your holdings by asset, even if the same asset exists on different blockchains.
+For example, if your Exchange Wallet has 1 USDT on Ethereum and 1 USDT on TRON, then your asset balance is 2 USDT.
+  'vaultId': ["null"], // [String] | The MPC vault ID.
+  'projectId': ["null"], // [String] | The MPC project ID.
+  'minCreatedTimestamp': 1635744000, // Number | The time when the transaction was created, in Unix timestamp format, measured in milliseconds.
+You can use this parameter to filter transactions created on or after the specified time.
+  'maxCreatedTimestamp': 1635744000, // Number | The time when the transaction was created, in Unix timestamp format, measured in milliseconds.
+You can use this parameter to filter transactions created on or before the specified time.
+  'sortBy': "timestamp", // String | The field used for sorting.
+  'direction': "ASC", // String | The sort direction.
+Possible values include:   - `ASC`: Sort the results in ascending order.   - `DESC`: Sort the results in descending order.
+  'limit': 10, // Number | The maximum number of objects to return.
+The default value range is [1, 50] and can be set endpoint specified.
-  'before': "8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f", // String | An object ID which serves as a cursor for pagination.
-For example, if you specify `before` as `foo`, the request will retrieve a list of data objects that end before the object with the object ID `foo`.
+  'before': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1", // String | An object ID which serves as a cursor for pagination.
+For example, if you specify `before` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`, the request will retrieve a list of data objects that end before the object with the specified ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`.
 You can set this parameter to the value of `pagination.after` in the response of the previous request.
 If you set both `after` or `before`, only the setting of `before` will take effect.
+If the `before` and `after` are both set to empty, the first slice is returned.
+If the `before` is set to `infinity`, the last slice is returned.
-  'after': "8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f" // String | An object ID which serves as a cursor for pagination.
-For example, if you specify `after` as `bar`, the request will retrieve a list of data objects that start after the object with the object ID `bar`.
+  'after': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk" // String | An object ID which serves as a cursor for pagination.
+For example, if you specify `after` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`, the request will retrieve a list of data objects that start after the object with the specified ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`.
 You can set this parameter to the value of `pagination.before` in the response of the previous request.
 If you set both `after` or `before`, only the setting of `before` will take effect.
 };
 apiInstance.listTransactions(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);